The only way to catch a killer, is to think like one...The new heart-stopping thriller by police psychologist Emma Kavanagh

 Wow.
 Whether you like fast-paced thrillers or in-depth (spot-on) character-led mysteries, you're going to love To Catch a Killer by Emma Kavanagh.
 LOVED it. - Caz Frear on To Catch a Killer

-Emma was born in Wales in 1978 and currently lives in South Wales with her husband and their one year old son.
-She trained as a psychologist and after leaving university, started her own business as a psychology consultant, specialising in human performance in extreme situations.
+Emma Kavanagh was born in Wales in 1978 and currently lives in South Wales with her husband and two young sons.
+She trained as a psychologist and, after leaving university, started her own business as a psychology consultant, specialising in human performance in extreme situations.
 For seven years she provided training and consultation for police forces and NATO and military personnel throughout the UK and Europe.

 For more information, tweet Emma @EmmaLK